New Jersey School of Conservation

 The New Jersey School of Conservation (NJSOC) is an Environmental Education center located in Stokes State Forest in Sussex County, New Jersey.
 It is currently under the management of the Friends of the New Jersey School of Conservation, through an agreement with the New Jersey Department of Environmental Protection.
-The NJSOC was founded in 1949, and occupies facilities in Stokes State Forest built by the Civilian Conservation Corps.
+The NJSOC was founded in 1949, and occupies facilities in Stokes State Forest built by the Civilian Conservation Corps in the 1930s.